Fund Research with Undergraduates

 - Grants for Faculty Mentoring Undergraduate Research (GfFMUR) provide financial support for faculty members with a demonstrated commitment to mentoring undergraduate research.

-- Team Grants for Interdisciplinary Activities (TGIA) fund teams of faculty members to offer an intensive, interdisciplinary summer research experience for a group of 2-5 undergraduates.
+- Team Grants for Interdisciplinary Activities (TGIA) (not being run in 2022) fund teams of faculty members to offer an intensive, interdisciplinary summer research experience for a group of 2-5 undergraduates.

 - Integrating Sustainability Across the Curriculum provides grants to faculty who want to focus a research-intensive course on environmental sustainability.